mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

 ---------------------------------------------

 After you add a new dependency to :file:`package.xml`, nothing really changes in the workspace unless a new build is performed.
-When programming with new dependencies, unless you rebuild the workspace, :code:`PyCharm` will not recognize the libraries and autocomplete will not work.
+When programming with new dependencies, unless you rebuild the workspace, :program:`PyCharm` will not recognize the libraries and autocomplete will not work.

 So, run